julianfabinc/Raeumi/README.md

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/661e12bf-41c3-44ed-bfc9-31bccfd3965f" height=200 />
 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/f15e32f2-fcca-4f1c-afe7-70339c15f0ee" height=200 />

 Now, we can identify the objects but have not yet collected them.
 So, we need to build an arm that works similarly to a fork.
-Hier Jonas schreiben (Ich hab für die Teile und so Screenshots von den Videos gemacht)

-#### Hardware Arm
 To construct a robot arm with only one available computer port, we have developed a simple control method utilizing only one motor.
 We opted to control the arm solely through the rotation of the motor, without designing an additional gearbox.
 The basic idea is to build an arm with two segments connected by a hinge joint.
 The first segment is directly linked to the motor, while the second serves as a fork for object manipulation.

 The hinge joint allows for two stable arm positions: a neutral position with the forked segment folded backward and an extended position with the fork pointing forward.
 These positions are achieved through the motor's rotation and the resulting centrifugal forces.
 To enable this functionality, the first arm segment should be sufficiently long, providing enough room for a movement that unfolds the second segment.
 Hence, the motor is elevated and positioned on the robot's platform.